A Journey through South India

 Day 20 Alleppey to Mararikulam – 15kms

-After breakfast leave your houseboat and travel the short distance to Mararikulam and the Marari Beach Resort for a three night stay.
-Set in twenty-five acres of coconut groves and with grounds leading down to the beach, the Marari Beach Resort is an ideal place to relax and enjoy the beautiful Keralan coast.
+After breakfast leave your houseboat and travel the short distance to Mararikulam where you will stay for three nights at the Marari Villas or Xandari Pearl.
+Alternatively upgrade to the Marari Beach Resort which is set in twenty-five acres of coconut groves and has grounds leading down to the beach.
 (B)

 Day 21 Mararikulam